michieltjampens/dcafs/docs/Basics.md

 > Note: For now, a message must comply with all filters.
 The only exception to that rule is startswith, you can add multiple
 > of those in a single filter, they will be or'd instead.

-This is a really short intro into FilterForward, check the dedicated guide for more.
+This is a really short intro into FilterForward, we'll circle back to it later or check the dedicated guide for more.

 ### 2. Math

-So we managed to cheat, but it's way too easy to spot, so we'll make it bit harder...
+So we managed to cheat, but it's way too easy to spot, so we'll make it bit harder.
+By adding a second path.
-* Start over by clearing the path, `pf:dice,clear`
-* To use the prefix'ing again `pf:dice,!!`
+* To use the prefix'ing again `pf:cheat2,!!`.
+* Create the path `new,raw:dice`.
+  * Alter the delimiter `delim,:`.
-* Then we want a filter that removes values below 10 `addf,maxlength:5`
+* Then we want a filter that retains values below 10 `addf,maxlength:5` (d20:9 is 5 characters long).
-* Then add a math operation, `addm,i1=i1+5`
+* Then add a math operation, `addm,i1=i1+5`.
-    * Like earlier with the store, math also splits the data and those i's refer to that (and start at 0)
+    * Like earlier with the store, math also splits the data and those i's refer to that (and start at 0).
-    * The operation applied is i1=i1+5, so the number at index 1 will be increased with 5
+    * The operation applied is i1=i1+5, so the number at index 1 will be increased with 5.
-      * In contrast to the store op, the index number must be specified because the math gets everything
+      * In contrast to the store op, the index number must be specified because the math gets everything.
-    * After this is done, the data is reconstructed fe. d20:5 -> d20:10
+    * After this is done, the data is reconstructed fe. d20:5 -> d20:10.
-* Then just copy-paste the earlier made store underneath it or...
+* Alter the prefix, to add the store `store,!!`.
-    * `store,addi,rolled,1`, `store,db,rolls:dice`
+* Alter the group `group,dice`.
+* Add the int `addi,rolled,1`.
+* Set the database `db,rolls:dice`.
-* Back to normal input with `!!`
+* Back to normal input with `!!`.
+* Then load the new path with `pf:reload`.
+*
 Below is how it will look in xml.
 ```xml
   <paths>